 Granular Potash: The final product usually winds up in a big dome-shaped silo.
 Ever seen one of those?
 Regardless, the challenge to measure volume in this area can affect inventory.

-Types of level measurement for solids
+Types of solid level measurement

 It’s fascinating how many ways we’ve come up with to measure level in solids, from simple to fancy.
 Some of these methods have a requirement list as long as your arm!
 Check out a few of the options: